-Together with Calico’s scientists, our team identifies promising research approaches that complement and enhance our internal efforts.
+Together with Calico’s scientists, our team identifies promising research approaches and translational science that complements and enhances our internal efforts.

 Partnering with Calico

-We’re not intimidated by big ideas and risk, as we’re looking to take big leaps in the fields of aging and age-related disease.
-We like to collaborate with outstanding people and organizations that provide us with access to new biology and technology platforms.
-We’re not afraid of unproven areas if the science and rationale are strong, and we’re not tied to specific pathways, targets or technologies.
+We’re not intimidated by bold ideas and risk, as we’re looking to take big leaps in the fields of aging and age-related disease.
+We like to collaborate with outstanding people and organizations that bring access to new biology and technology platforms.
+We won’t hesitate to explore unproven areas if the science and rationale are strong, and we’re not tied to specific pathways, targets or technologies.

 We’re flexible in how we organize and structure partnerships.
 Our preference is to be deeply engaged scientifically in collaborative research programs.